IAF Hall of Fame Award

 Outstanding contribution to the advancement of astronautics in a specific field (science, technology, management, applications…) within the framework of the IAF activities or lifetime achievements.

 The nomination should contain: – A citation of the merits honoured (one sentence) – A biography of the nominee including, i.e., the person’s profile, career achievements and history, education, list of publications, etc. – At least 2 letters of support by personalities qualified to nominate addressing contributions of the nominee to the advancement of astronautics

-Number of recipients and Expiration of Nomination:
+Number of recipients and Expiration of Nominations:

 The Hall of Fame Sub-Committee will review the nominations received for the IAF Hall of Fame and will make recommendations to the IAF Honours and Awards Committee (HAC).
 The HAC would review the recommendations and make final recommendations to the IAF Bureau.

-The induction into the IAF Hall of Fame is recognised by the award of a medal and certificate presented during the closing ceremony of the International Astronautical Congress.
+The induction into the IAF Hall of Fame is recognised by the award of a certificate presented during the closing ceremony of the International Astronautical Congress.
 The recipient will be invited to attend the Gala Dinner as guest of the IAF President (free of charge).
 His/her registration fees for the International Astronautical Congress (IAC) will be waived for the year of induction.

 Pierre Bescond IAF Hall of Fame Sub-committee Chair